 There are various parts of an espresso machine which are:

-Often spelt as two words, it is the part of the machine where water comes out and where you put your portafilter with ground coffee.
+Often spelled as two words, it is the part of the machine where water comes out and where you put your portafilter with ground coffee.
 Home espresso machines usually only have one grouphead whereas professional commercial espresso machines have up to 8 groupheads.

-The portafilter, often called a group handle is what contains your coffee grounds and attaches to the grouphead of your espresso machine and directs the hot water over and through your coffee puck.
+The portafilter, often called a group handle, is what contains your coffee grounds and attaches to the grouphead of your espresso machine and directs the hot water over and through your coffee puck.

 The design can have one or two outlets for making one of two espressos at the same time.